FreckleIOT/kong/README.md

 }
 ```

+__NOTES:__

-__NOTE:__ The following parameters have default values to provide
+- The following parameters have default values to provide
 backwards compatibility for existing Cloudformation Stacks:
-1. CreateS3Bucket: Changing from _yes_ to _no_ will most likely delete
+  - __CreateS3Bucket__: Changing from _yes_ to _no_ will most likely delete
     the bucket.
-2. SetDBInstanceIdentifier: Changing this might cause things
+  - __SetDBInstanceIdentifier__: Changing this might cause things
     to break because it might cause the instance to be recreated and change
     the database endpoints.
-3. ElasticsearchLogsStack: Set this to the stack that has a Lambda that
+  - __ElasticsearchLogsStack__: Set this to the stack that has a Lambda that
     can sink data to Elasticsearch
+- `KongProxyAccess`=`0.0.0.0/0` allows public access to any API endpoints
+  that you create within Kong.
+  - You can use the `ip-restriction`
+    filter to limit global or per-API access if there is no authentication.
+  - Another approach for a global restriction is to set `KongProxyAccess`
+    to an IP range such as an office's public IP address.

 Set the sensitive password in environment variable.
+Make sure this is
+set, otherwise the `aws deploy` command will think that the password is
+being changed.
 ```bash
 export SENSITIVE_PARAMS='"DBPassword=changeme"'
 ```